Anagha6/Wild-life-image-classification-using-camera-trap-/README.md

 **MODEL ARCHITECTURE**

-I have craeted a resnet-50 model for image classification thus I have used a simple convultional neural network model architecture to train the models.ResNet-50 is a convolutional neural network that is 50 layers deep.
+I have created a resnet-50 model for image classification thus I have used a simple convultional neural network model architecture to train the models.ResNet-50 is a convolutional neural network that is 50 layers deep.
 ResNet, short for Residual Networks is a classic neural network used as a backbone for many computer vision tasks.
 Model summary:
 ->  __init__ will instantiate the dataset object with two dataframes: an x_train df containing image IDs and image file paths,  and a y_train df containing image IDs and labels.
 This will run once when we first create the dataset object